didx-xyz/acapy-cloud/scripts/k6/README.md

 ### Basic Usage (No Metrics)

-By default, the K6 framework runs without DataDog metrics collection for faster local development:
+By default, the K6 framework runs without DataDog metrics collection:

 ```sh
 # Default behavior - no StatsD dependency, no DataDog container